HamzaAbouJaib/ExoTech-Ecommerce-Website/README.md

 - Credit Card CVV: Any 3 digit number

 ## Technologies Used
+- TypeScript
 - React.js
 - Next.js
 - MongoDB
+- Mongoose
 - Stripe
 - Firebase
+- Axios
 - Tailwind CSS
 - Next-Auth
+- Yarn

 ## Features
 - User authentication and account management with Next-Auth.
 - MongoDB integration with Mongoose for efficient database operations.
 - Stripe payment gateway for secure and seamless checkout and payment processing.
 - Firebase Storage for storing and retrieving product images.
-- Mobile-responsive design using Tailwind CSS.
+- Mobile-responsive, user-friendly design using Tailwind CSS.
 - Cart system for adding, modifying, and removing products.
 - Favorites feature for saving and viewing preferred products.
 - Order history page for tracking and reviewing past purchases.